 Holiday Boat Parades

 Here in southern California, we can celebrate the holidays at the beach and the mountains (even on the same day).
 Families can enjoy several holiday boat parades that are scheduled throughout the month of December.
+Dana Point Harbor will hold their 45th Annual Holiday Boat Parade December 6-14.
 Newport Beach is planning its Annual Boat Parade featuring festively decorated boats, kayaks, yachts, and canoes.
 The event happens December 18th through the 22nd.
 Long Beach’s Annual Parade of 1000 Lights is happening on Saturday, December 14th.
 And Marina del Rey is also hosting their annual Holiday Boat Parade on Saturday, December 14th.
 A fireworks show will get the festivities started and then the parade will begin at 6:00 pm.
 This year’s theme is “Kids Make Holidays Bright.”

 Where to see Santa Claus in Los Angeles

 In Los Angeles, a visit to Santa can be an only-in-LA experience.
 Take a seflie with Santa, bring your pets, schedule an appointment or visit his cottage.
 To find out about all of the cool Santa Experiences, click here to see our post about the best places to visit Santa Claus.

 Where to See Holiday Lights in Los Angeles

 While you can see holiday lights in every neighborhood of Southern California, you’ll want to make sure to stop by and see those on Christmas Tree Lane.
 This popular street (with the perfect name) shouldn’t be missed.
 Be sure to also check out the lights on Candy Cane Lane.
 Candy Cane Lane is located in Woodland Hills near Pierce College.
 Their lights begin on the 2nd Saturday of each December and continue through to the end of the year.